CUSSata Cake (Italian-inspired cake with Strawberries and Ricotta cream)

 Mix the Remainder of the Ricotta mix

-- Mix Softened Butter and Sugar together first
+- Mix Softened Butter and Sugar together first with an electric mixer

 - Mix in the Lemon Zest, Vanilla, and Ricotta